 In March 2018, Judge Blake blocked an attempt by the company to dismiss claims, and has allowed lawsuits to proceed for injuries from any component of the BHR system.

 Many of the lawsuits allege the defective hip systems caused early failure, tumors, complications, metallosis and painful revision surgery.
 As of September 17, 2018, 466 cases have been filed in the Smith & Nephew MDL court.

-Thousands of patients have claimed DePuy Orthopedics’ Pinnacle hip implant caused early failure or metallosis after Johnson & Johnson recalled the device from the market.
+Thousands of patients have claimed DePuy Orthopedics’ hip implant caused early failure or metallosis after Johnson & Johnson recalled the device from the market.

 The litigation is officially known as MDL 2244, IN RE: DePuy Orthopaedics, Inc., Pinnacle Hip Implant Products Liability Litigation.
-To date, more than 10,000 claims have been filed in this special DePuy Pinnacle MDL court.
+To date, more than 10,000 claims have been filed in this special DePuy MDL court.